demidenm/PyReliMRI/docs/icc_funcs.rst

    :alt: Figure 1: HCP Left Hand (A) and Left Foot (B) Activation maps.
    :figclass: align-center

-To use the `voxelwise_icc` function you just have to provide the following information:
+To use the `voxelwise_icc` function you have to provide the following information:
     - paths_sess1: A list of paths to the Nifti z-stat, t-stat or beta maps for sess1 (or run 1)
-    - paths_sess2: A list of paths to the Nifti z-stat, t-stat or beta maps for sess2 (or run 2)
+    - paths_sess2: A list of paths (same order as 1) to the Nifti z-stat, t-stat or beta maps for sess2 (or run 2)
-    - paths_sess3: Optional; A list of paths to the Nifti z-stat, t-stat or beta maps for sess3 (or run 3)
+    - paths_sess3: Optional; A list of paths (same order as 1 & 2) to the Nifti z-stat, t-stat or beta maps for sess3 (or run 3)
     - mask: The Nifti binarized masks that will be used to mask the 3D volumes.
     - icc_type: The ICC estimate that will be calculated for each voxel.
 Options: `icc_1`, `icc_2`, `icc_3`.
 Default: `icc_3`